cognifog-eu/iot-edge-gw/README.md

   - Home Assistant: `/home/cognifog/iot-edge-gw/ha-config`
   - Matter controller add-on: `/home/cognifog/iot-edge-gw/matter-server-config`

-The creation of these folders can be automatized by executing the script `CreateFolders.sh`, included in this repository: `bash CreateFolders.sh`.
+The creation of these folders can be automatized by executing the script `CreateFolders.sh`, included in the `/scripts` folder of this repository.
+Just copy the `CreateFolders.sh` file into the Raspberry Pi and execute `bash CreateFolders.sh`.
 Alternatively, the user can create different folders as long as they match the definition of the previous deployment files.

-Lastly, to install all applications, copy all files into a folder of the Raspberry Pi and run the following K3S command: `kubectl apply -f .` Alternatively, each application file can be deployed by using the following K3S command: `kubectl apply -f [file].yaml`
+Lastly, to install all applications, copy all files from the `/manifests` folder of this repository into a folder of the Raspberry Pi and run the following K3S command: `kubectl apply -f .` Alternatively, each application file can be deployed by using the following K3S command: `kubectl apply -f [file].yaml`

 Check that all services are properly deployed by running:
 `kubectl get pods -A`